grantsrb/cogmtc/README.md

         the "experience" length for a single rollout.
 This is the number of steps to take in the environment for a single row in the batch during data collection.
+    "max_steps": int or None
+        optional argument, if argued, determines the maximum number of steps that an episode can take.
+Be careful to make completion of an episode possible within the argued number of steps!
     "max_ctx_len": null or int
         if you would like to increase the context length for trainings using the transformer class without increasing the back-